curicsophia/IBM_CodeForCovid_MozziGo/README.md

 2. Open your **MozziGo** Android phone application.
 The application can be installed by downloading the **Android APK** `MozziGo.apk` from this git repository.
 Follow application menus to add a new mosquito warning.
 The application will set the warning location to your phone location.
+To view our thunkable code go to https://x.thunkable.com/projectPage/5ee5a8d0a68c746165237a1f.

 3. Return to the visualisation map and refresh it.
 You will be able to see that the warning you created has been added to the database.
 ## Built With